Summarize, Outline, and Elaborate: Long-Text Generation via Hierarchical Supervision from Extractive Summaries: Related Work

-The second line of researches focuses on developing new generation strategies.
-Efforts have been devoted to the idea of planning-then-generation or coarse-to-fine generation \citep{wiseman2017challenges,sha2017order,gehrmann-etal-2018-end,wiseman2019learning,moryossef2019stepbystep,puduppully2019datatotext,hua2019sentencelevel,shen2020blank,fu2020paraphrase}, which greatly inspires this work.
-In coarse-to-fine generation, a list of keywords or a short sentence is first generated, providing guidances to generate the full text.
-A recent work from \newcite{tan2020progressive} takes a multi-step strategy, which progressively refines the generated incomplete text until reaching a specified stage.
+The second trend of researches focus on developing new generation strategies.
+Efforts have been devoted to the idea of planning-then-generation or coarse-to-fine generation \citep{sha2017order,gehrmann-etal-2018-end,wiseman2019learning,hua2019sentencelevel,shen2020blank,fu2020paraphrase}, which greatly inspires this work.
+In coarse-to-fine generation, a list of keywords or a short sentence is first generated, providing guidance to generate the full text.
+A recent work from \citet{tan2020progressive} takes a multi-step strategy, which progressively refines the generated incomplete text until reaching a specified stage.
 Similar ideas have also been applied to text summarization, where \citet{gehrmann2018bottom} proposed a bottom-up method that first identifies phrases within a document that are likely included in its summary.
-Our work is also inspired by the strategy of hierarchical generation \cite{li2015hierarchical,yu2016video,nallapati2016abstractive,liu-lapata-2019-hierarchical}, which consider text units with bigger granularity: \citet{li2015hierarchical} proposed hierarchical LSTMs that arrange tokens, sentences and paragraphs in a hierarchical structure, with different levels of LSTMs capturing compositionality. \citet{shen2019towards} used multi-level structures to learn a VAE model for generating long coherent text.
-Similar strategies are applied to the video captioning problem where \citet{yu2016video} exploited hierarchical RNNs for video caption generation.
+Our work is also inspired by the strategy of hierarchical generation \cite{li2015hierarchical}, which consider text units with bigger granularity: \citet{li2015hierarchical} proposed hierarchical LSTMs that arrange tokens, sentences and paragraphs in a hierarchical structure, with different levels of LSTMs capturing compositionality, and \citet{shen2019towards} used multi-level structures to learn a VAE model for generating long coherent text.